PelionIoT/meta-pelion-edge/README.md

 The following are the instructions used to build Yocto for Raspberry Pi with as much of the WigWag-Meta as will compiles.

-Currently the 'meta-gateway-ww' has the WigWag stuff added to it for the build so we could make a clean break with the old build system.
+Currently the 'meta-pelion-os-edge' has the WigWag stuff added to it for the build so we could make a clean break with the old build system.

 ## Install Docker